apefrei/lanparty-linux-server/README.md

 * Elements of those script are taken from the "https://github.com/lancachenet" project
 * The cache domains are maintained by the "https://github.com/uklans" project

+## Important

+* Those scripts are in no way enhancing your linux hosts security in any way. on the contrary!

 ## Install
 ##### 1) Requirements
 * Fedora 30 Linux Server Edition